Developed in partnership with the Royal Foundation

 Why ROAR Early Years is it so important?

-We know that experiences in childhood can be the root cause for outcomes in later life and often an indicator for the reasons behind things such as addiction, mental health problems, family breakdown, suicide and homelessness.
+We know that experiences in childhood can be the root cause for outcomes in later life and often an indicator of the reasons behind things such as addiction, mental health problems, family breakdown, suicide and homelessness.

 Despite this, historically, the conversation around this impact has been quiet.
 MYA RAISE Team conducted a training needs analysis across the early year’s sector in Liverpool, and the following areas were highlighted as areas of interest for further training.
 ROAR Early Years looks at attachment, parental mental health and the impact of judgement, social and emotional development, developmental trauma, and brain development.